By using our website, you agree to our use of cookies (Visit our privacy policy).

 How to become a voice actor - back view of sound editor at his workstation

-Microphone placement, for example, is a seemingly simple issue that causes problems for a surprising number of voice actors.
+Microphone placement, for example, is a seemingly simple point that can be surprisingly tough to perfect.

-Processing and editing your recordings is another important facet of voiceover work.
+Processing and editing your recordings is another important facet of voice acting.

-In the old days when voice actors worked at external studios, skilled sound editors or engineers would quickly remove breaths, noise and other imperfections from the audio.
+In the old days when voice actors worked at external studios, this was usually done by dedicated sound editors.

-Sound engineers also know how to apply EQ and the right amount of compression to the recording, for a more professional final product.
+Additionally, sound engineers know how to apply EQ and compression for a more professional final product.

 Your job as a voice actor is to deliver audio that is edited, processed and ready for final production.